jkempf42/kube-volttron/gateway-node/README.md

 ## Deploying the `vbac` microservice

-The following sections step you through deploying simulated air handling unit and the `vbac` microservice.
+The following sections step you through deploying the simulated air handling unit and the `vbac` microservice.

 ### Deploying the simulated BACnet AHU